NURSARY RHYME

 City in the kingdom.

-Of the kingdom this is the key.
+Of the kingdom this

 Good advice